gapotchenko/Gapotchenko.FX/Source/Modules/Catalog/Runtime/CompilerServices/Intrinsics/Gapotchenko.FX.Runtime.CompilerServices.Intrinsics/README.md

 The intrinsic compiler reports diagnostics through the [`System.Diagnostics.TraceSource`](https://learn.microsoft.com/dotnet/api/system.diagnostics.tracesource) named `Gapotchenko.FX.Runtime.CompilerServices.Intrinsics`.
-The source can be accessed directly through `Intrinsics.TraceSource` property and has `SourceLevels.Error` diagnostic level set by default.
+The source can be accessed directly through `Intrinsics.TraceSource` that has `SourceLevels.Error` diagnostic level set by default.

 The diagnostic levels have the following meanings: